Pilgrim's Journey > February 2005 Archives

 hearing voices

 (She is 5... i am in my 30's... but we sound alike!).
 Yesterday on the phone with Judy, apparently she was talking to the 5 year old and asked for me.
 The 5 year old called my name inside and I came to talk to Judy, but Judy didn't believe it was me at first!
 Or even for a while, I think, because my voice sounds just like hers.
 Judy didn't believe it was me because that's not the voice that says "Hi, this is Pilgrim" on my voice mail whe you leave a message.
-I had to explain that THAT is actually CAROL!!
+I had to explain that THAT is actually Caroline!!
 Just pretending to be me!!
-Then Judy said that Nobody's voice sounds different than all of ours, she sounds just like a teenager, intbetween Sadgirl and Carol.
+Then Judy said that Nobody's voice sounds different than all of ours, she sounds just like a teenager, intbetween Mae and Caroline.
 I don't even actually know how Nobody's voice sounds, actually.
 I've never heard it on the outside.

 Confused now?